Are Auto Clickers Allowed in Games?

 Understanding the Basics

 An automated click tool, commonly known as an auto clicker, is a program or script that simulates mouse clicks at a set interval.
 Gamers and professionals often use these tools to reduce repetitive strain on their fingers and improve efficiency in games and other applications.
+However, before using one, it is important to ask: Are auto clickers allowed in the game or software you plan to use?

 Common Use Cases for Auto Clickers